dh1df/npr70/pi-pico/README.md

-Attempt to port NPR70 to the pi pico
+Port of NPR70 to the pi pico
 Buid instructions:
 In this directory:
 git submodule update --init